 Used to account for revenues collected pursuant to Measure M, a half-cent sales tax increase approved by Orange County voters in 1990.
-Measure M funds are restricted to use for transportation improvements made within the County.
+Measure M funds are restricted to use for transportation improvements made within the County Transportation related within the County.
 Transportation related improvements are accounted for in the Capital Improvements Fund.
-Accordingly, Measure M revenues are transferred to the pursuant to California Assembly Bill AB3229 which was passed in 1996.
-Known as the COPS program (Citizens' Option for Public Safety), it provides funds to cities and counties for use in supplementing law enforcement services.
+Accordingly, Measure M revenues are transferred to the